WestonGuidero/burn-and-turn-legal/TERMS_OF_SERVICE.md

 ## 20. Dispute Resolution

 ### Informal Resolution
-Before filing a claim, you agree to contact us at burnandturnpokertrainer@gmail.com to attempt informal resolution.
+Before filing a claim, you agree to contact us via the in-app support form (Profile → Support) or email at burnandturnpokertrainer [at] gmail [dot] com to attempt informal resolution.

 ## 21. Severability